Roll over images to zoom in

 When it comes to something as important as your pets, you want the best medication possible without breaking the bank.
 When you buy ExpressVet's compounded medications, you get better value and happy pets!

-Mirtazapine Compounded Oral Liquid is given by mouth in liquid form once daily.
-This medication must be measured carefully, and it's best to use the syringe provided to ensure you are able to give the proper dosage required.
+This medication should be given just as your veterinarian prescribes.
+It must be measured carefully, and it's best to use the syringe provided to ensure you are able to give the proper dosage required.
 After dosing your pet, rinse and dry the syringe, and screw the cap tightly onto the bottle.
+We recommend washing hands after administering the medication.
+If you are pregnant or trying to become pregnant, do not handle this medication.

 Possible Side Effects